When designing an eLearning course to boost your client’s sales performance, what is the first step that comes to your mind?

 What option did you select?

 We are dreading, most instruction designers (ID) and eLearning developers have selected option A. If you did, we don’t blame you.
-While your intentions are good for your learners, you may not earn much laurels from your client!
+While your intentions are good for your learners, you may not earn many laurels from your client!

 Option A signifies the need to create learner-centered material.
 All your adult learning theories that you “experted” over the years, pretty much boil down to creating constructivist or learner-focused training materials.